 The most humorous character by far in an otherwise Strictly Formula film must be Narrator Smurf, who is a literal Interactive Narrator — that is his actual job.
 In the Final Battle with Gargamel, he lampshaded the fact by declaring in his "announcer voice" that he cannot stop talking like this.

 Gargamel, ensconced in Rikers, attempts to pull a Gandalf ploy by commanding a moth to bring him mighty eagles so that he might fly out of there.
 Shortly thereafter he's being menaced by some other prisoners when his ticket out returns... with a swarm of flies.
 For extra bonus funny, once he gets over the initial disappointment he doesn't seem to mind that much.
 Not to mention that it works.

 Gargamel talking to several people on the street about the Smurfs:

-Later he asked a hobo (whom he identified as a "peasant") if he's seen little blue people:
+Later he asks a hobo (whom he identifies as a "peasant") if he's seen little blue people:

 What might have been a disturbing moment when Patrick finally snaps turns into this: